Angular Signal Forms Part 1: Getting Started with the Basics

 <!-- ... -->

-In the corresponding methods, we access the value
+In the corresponding methods, we access the value signal within the form model.

 Please keep in mind that changes to signal values must be done immutably.